 Nutrients are chemicals that plants and animals need to grow and survive.
 When too many nutrients make their way into local rivers, streams and the Bay, they can create conditions that are harmful for blue crabs, bay grasses and other underwater life.
 Excess amounts of nitrogen and phosphorus, two types of nutrients, are the main cause of the Bay's poor health.

 Virtually all people and industries in the Bay's seven-jurisdiction watershed — and even some beyond the watershed — contribute nutrients to the Bay and its tributaries.
 In general, excess nutrients reach the Bay from three major sources: specific, identifiable entry pipes; runoff from the land; and air pollution.

 Nutrients also come from a number of natural sources, including soil, plant material, wild animal waste and the atmosphere.

 Nutrients have always been a part of the Bay ecosystem, but not at the excessive levels found today.
 Prior to significant human activity in the region, most nutrients were absorbed or held in place by natural forest and wetland vegetation.
 As forests and wetlands were replaced by farms, cities and suburbs to accommodate a growing population, nutrient pollution to the Bay has vastly increased.

 Excess nutrients fuel the growth of dense algae blooms that:

-What are algae blooms and how do they form?
-Charlie Poukish of the Maryland Department of the Environment shows us how scientists test for algae in the Chesapeake Bay and explains how algae blooms can spell trouble for underwater life.
+What is an algae bloom and how does it form?
+Charlie Poukish from the Maryland Department of the Environment explains what fuels algae blooms and how they can spell trouble for underwater life.

 Publication date: June 01, 2009 | Type of document: Report | Download: Electronic Version